UmasankarIT/FBI-Crime-Forecaster/README.md

 Deploy as a web-based dashboard 🌐.

-📚 Learnings :-
+📚 Learnings:

 Understanding crime patterns can aid policy and policing decisions.

 Feature engineering is key for improving model performance.

-Combining visualization with prediction creates actionable insights 🔍📊.
+XGBoost’s boosting approach is highly effective for time-series crime prediction 📊.